SimonDar/Fikse-Kodeprosjekt/README.md

   Array of event that has taken place afther order.

 - **eventTime**
   Timestamps for the arrays.
+For better logging.

 - **internalNotes**
-    internal notes
+    Internal notes

 - **price**
-    price of order.
+    Price of order.

 - **time**
-    time of order.
+    Time of order.

 - **type**
-  what type of repair has been orderd.
+  What type of repair has been orderd.